rule

 Text 7

-Sûta, thus being questioned by the sages assembled in the Naimishâranya forest, with his mind dedicated to the Lord then said to them: 'Just listen to this'.
+Thus being questioned by the sages assembled in the Naimishâranya forest, Sûta, who had dedicated his mind to the Lord, then said to them: "Just listen to this."

 Text 8